Working to reduce BPA exposure from receipts

 Assistance to businesses to reduce exposure to BPA

-The MPCA is launching a project to support this paperless receipt trend, for environmental and public health reasons.
+The MPCA's BPA/BPS in Thermal Paper project supports this paperless receipt trend, for environmental and public health reasons.

-The goal is to reduce paper waste and generation of BPA.
-By helping businesses switch to paperless receipt systems, the MPCA hopes to reduce human and environmental exposure to BPA and other alternative thermal developers which haven’t been shown to be clearly superior.
+The goal is to reduce paper waste and generation of BPA (and related BPS).
+By helping businesses switch to paperless receipt systems or make other changes that reduce thermal paper use, the MPCA hopes to reduce human and environmental exposure to BPA and other alternative thermal developers which haven’t been shown to be clearly superior.

 “When there is a solution that prevents unnecessary resource consumption and also reduces exposure to toxins, that’s the solution we want to promote,” Madalyn Cioci, the MPCA project manager, said.